How Video Compression Works

 H.265 (HEVC)

 H.265 offers 30-40% smaller files than H.264 at the same quality.
 It is the standard for 4K content delivery and is used by iPhone for video recording.
 The main drawback is complex patent licensing and incomplete web browser support.
-Chrome and Firefox do not support H.265 playback due to licensing concerns.
+Safari is the safest browser target; Chrome, Edge, and Firefox support is partial and depends on platform codecs and hardware.
 H.265 is best for Apple-ecosystem delivery and offline use.

 VP9

-VP9 is Google's royalty-free codec, used by YouTube for all high-quality video delivery.
+VP9 is Google's royalty-free codec, used by YouTube for high-quality video delivery.
 It provides 30-40% compression improvement over H.264, similar to H.265.
-VP9 is well-supported in Chrome, Firefox, and Edge, but not in Safari (which prefers H.265).
-VP9 is a solid choice for web delivery where Safari support is not critical.
+VP9 is well-supported in Chrome, Firefox, Edge, and modern Safari, though older Safari versions still need an MP4/H.264 fallback.

 AV1

 AV1 is the newest and most efficient codec, offering 40-50% compression improvement over H.264.
 It is royalty-free and backed by the Alliance for Open Media (Google, Apple, Netflix, Amazon, Microsoft, and others).
-AV1 has broad browser support as of 2026, including Safari 17+.
+AV1 has broad browser support as of 2026, but Safari support is partial and hardware-dependent.
 The main drawback is encoding speed: AV1 is 2-10x slower to encode than H.264.
 However, hardware AV1 encoding is becoming available in newer GPUs, which is narrowing this gap.

 Platform-Specific File Size Limits